varias-io/tu-delft-rizom/README.md

 The surveys that the user is a part of are visible on the homepage.

-They are grouped by channels such that for any group of channels, only the latest one is displayed.
+They are grouped by channels such that for any channel, only the latest one is displayed.
 The groups are ordered alphabetically.

 For each survey displayed, there is a button that, when pressed, displays a line chart showing the progress of each aspect of TMS as well as the overall score, over the course of the surveys done in this channel.